16 best sustainable fashion brands

 Known for bold prints and ethical manufacturing, Lucy & Yak is a great brand for affordable, sustainable fashion.
 The company started out making dungarees and has since expanded into a wide range of clothing choices.
 These include jeans, jackets, dresses, accessories and more.

 Among their sustainability goals, they're committed to using organic and reused materials as much as possible.
-At the time of writing, they say on their website that 98% of their fabrics are organic or recycled.
+At the time of writing, they say on their website that 100% of their fabrics are recycled, organic or dead stock.

 To avoid excessive waste, they set out to create long-lasting clothes and recirculate their used or imperfect items.
-For example, you can find low-cost items in their Depop store that have slight faults or have previously been worn, but are still in good enough condition to be bought.
+For example, you can find second-hand clothing on their Re:Yak Marketplace Facebook group.

 Lucy & Yak even has a buyback scheme to keep Yaks in circulation for longer.
 Just return any Lucy & Yak item of clothing, no matter the condition, to one of their stores, and you'll receive a voucher to spend online or in-store.

-Even the brand new clothes on their main site are priced competitively compared to a lot of high-street stores.
+Even the brand-new clothes on their main site are priced competitively compared to a lot of high-street stores.
 This is especially the case in their online sale, where you'll see last-chance-to-buy items with big reductions in price.
-In the sale, we've previously seen a pair of shorts reduced from £40 to £16!
+In the sale, we've previously seen a pair of jeans reduced from £62 to £31!

 -